-Following the famous Burau representation of braid group, which turned out to be not faithful, it is by now, well known that the braid group $B_n$ is indeed linear, i.e., there exist faithful linear representations of it \cite{Burau,Moody91,Long-Paton93,Bigelow99,Krammer00,Krammer02,Bigelow01,Turaev00,Birman-Brendle005}.

-In this contribution, first we provide a new representation of dimension $n$ for the braid group $B_n$.
-This representation is not faithful (despite our wish).
-But it is easily defined and understood, and captures the fundamental interactions of the strands in braids, i.e., over-crossings, under-crossings or no-crossings.
-Next, we introduce a more general $n$-dimensional representation for $B_n$, which includes the first representation as a very special case.
-Moreover, as another special case it also includes the unreduced Burau representation.

 For a given braid $\sigma$ in $B_n$, which is composed of powers of some $\sigma_i$'s, we use the common pictorial representation.
 We use two sets of points, both depicted by numbers $1, 2, \cdots n$ (from left to right), and we call them higher points and lower points.
-When there is no confusion we might simply say a higher $i$ and a lower $j$, or might even refer to them only as $i$ and $j$ (figure below).
+When there is no confusion we might simply say a higher $i$ and a lower $j$, or might even refer to them only as $i$ and $j$ (Figure \ref{fig1}).
 For our purpose, we fix the downward direction for all braids.
 This means we always imagine that any strand in a given braid, "like the path of a moving particle", starts at a higher point indicated by a higher number $i$, $1\leq i \leq n$ and travels {"all the way down"}, to arrive at a lower point indicated by a lower number $j$, $1\leq j \leq n$.
 In doing so, the strand might passes through some crossings of type $\sigma_i$'s and $\sigma^{-1}_i$'s.
-We will call the crossing in a $\sigma_i$ a positive crossing, also called an over-crossing, and call the crossing in its inverse $\sigma_i^{-1}$, a negative crossing, also called an under-crossing (figure below).
+We will call the crossing in a $\sigma_i$ a positive crossing or an over-crossing, and call the crossing in its inverse $\sigma_i^{-1}$ a negative crossing or an under-crossing (Figure \ref{fig1}).

-We will call a strand, starting from a higher $i$ and ending at a lower $j$, the $i^{th}$-strand.
-We will assign to it a value $\psi_{ij}$ {\it which is equal to the product of all crossings it has passed throughout its downward travel}.
-Hence for any given braid $\sigma$ in $B_n$, we will have a $n$ by $n$ matrix representation!
-All these will become clear in the following sections.
-In Section \ref{core idea} we describe the core idea of how the representation is defined, first for $B_2$.
-Then we explain how to generalize that idea to $B_n$.
-In Section \ref{The representation} we present the representation by stating and proving the main theorem.
-Then we show that the representation is not faithful.
-In Section \ref{General Burau representation}, we introduce a more general representation for $B_n$, a very special case of which is the unreduced Burau representation \cite{Burau}.
-Thus, we call it the general Burau representation.
-Moreover, another special case of it will be the representation defined in Section \ref{The representation}.
+We will call a strand, starting from a higher $i$ the $i^{th}$-strand.
+The $i^{th}$-strand moving downward will end up at a lower $j$.
+To such a strand, we will assign a value $\psi_{ij}$ {\it which is equal to the product of all values of crossings it has passed throughout its downward travel}.
+This way, to any given braid $\sigma$ in $B_n$, we will assign a $n$ by $n$ matrix!
+All these will become more clear in what follows.